 Climate change

 We recognise that climate change poses both risks and opportunities for our business.
-We have seen a growing mandate from our stakeholders for meaningful action on climate change and to tackle our greenhouse gas emissions.
-Recognising this, climate change is included within our “Macroeconomic, political and environmental” principal risk.
-As society transitions towards a net zero future, we are well positioned to make an increasing contribution to society’s climate objectives through our products and services.
+The electrification of homes, businesses and transport systems represents one of the most significant transitions taking place in the global economy, with the International Energy Agency (“IEA”) forecasting a 3.9% annual increase in global electricity consumption.
+We have a joint mandate internally and from our stakeholders for meaningful action on climate change and to tackle our greenhouse gas emissions as well as driving growth in our revenue from products that help our customers transition to a low carbon future.
+Recognising this, climate change is included within our “Macroeconomic, political and environmental” principal risks and our low carbon products are a central focus of our growth strategy.
+As society transitions towards a net zero future and the Energy Transition, we are well positioned to make an increasing contribution to society’s climate objectives through our products and services.

 Review of the year